Harvard-IACS/2019-CS109A/content/pages/syllabus.md

 #### Assignments

 There will be an initial self-assessment homework called HW0 and 8 more graded homework assignments.
-Some of them will be due in a week and some of them in two weeks.
-You have the option to work and submit in pairs for all the assignments **except **two which you will do individually.
-You will be working in Jupyter Notebooks which you can run in your own environment or in the SEAS JupyterHub cloud (_details on this to come_).
+Some of them will be due in a week (1, 2, 5, 8) and some of them in two weeks (3, 4, 6, 7).

+You have the option to work and submit in pairs for all the assignments **except** HW4 and HW7 which you will do individually.

+You will be working in Jupyter Notebooks which you can run in your own environment or in the SEAS JupyterHub cloud.

+<a href="https://canvas.harvard.edu/courses/61942/modules/items/562895" target="_blank">Instructions for Setting up Your Environment</a>

+<a href="https://canvas.harvard.edu/courses/61942/modules/items/562896" target="_blank">Instructions for Using JupyterHub</a>

-On weeks with new assignments they will be released by Wednesday 1:30 pm.
+On weeks with new assignments they will be released by Wednesday 3 pm.

 Standard assignments are graded out of 5 points.